top of page

 • 1914: Swindon Corporation applied to Parliament to close the canal.
 It purchased Coate Water (the main reservoir) and the canal route through the town.
 Much of it was turned into roads, including Fleming Way, and Swindon Wharf became the site of today’s Magic Roundabout.
 Outside Swindon, many stretches survived as farm drainage, or sections were sold back to original landowners.

-• 1940: The Air Ministry, searching for land to house workers at Lyneham, built 50 houses along or directly on the former canal line at Templars Firs.
+• 1940: The Air Ministry, searching for land to house workers for Lyneham, built 50 houses at Templars Firs, some directly on the line of the old canal.
 Some of the derelict locks were even used for explosive training by the army.

 • 1995 onwards: Templars Firs section was rewatered, and a 1.2 km section was restored and used for the 1996 trail boat festival.
-Nowadays, work continues to sustainably restore the canal and derelict sections.
+Nowadays, work continues to sustainably restore the canal and derelict sections including Chaddington Lock in 2005 and Studley Grange in 2018.

 Further Reading/Links